hskang9/RustGo/README.md

-# Namu
+# RustGo
-Programming language for learning how to create one
+Golang compiler frontend with Rust programming language

 # Credits

-Namu is based on rust implementation of making a programming language called "monkey" from the book "Writing an interpreter in Go" by Thorsten Ball.
+Most of the codes and methodology resemble "Writing an interpreter in Go" by Thorsten Ball.

 ---
 # License